-The weekends are our chance to break out of the daily grind of the work-week and enjoy life.
+The weekends are our only chance to break out of the daily grind of the work-week and enjoy life.
 But what happens when the 48 hours we have feel like they’ve flown by too fast and it’s back to Monday again?
-We’ve gathered some tips and tricks to help you spend your weekends with more intention and stretch them out to maximize the fun.
+We’ve gathered some tips to help you spend your weekends with more intention and stretch them out to maximize the fun.

 1. Wake up!